Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Density matrix evolution

-Let us consider evolution of the reduced density matrix from the same initial state as we took for studying steady states of a TLS.
-In Fig.~\ref{fig:dm-evol-field} we show evolution of the excited state population in the stochastic field environment and in Fig.~\ref{fig:dm-evol-htdrude} - in the HT-Drude bath environment, for different values of the frequency cut-off and the coupling strength of the environment.
-In Fig.~\ref{fig:dm-evol-htdrude-field} the impact of the stochastic field on the evolution of the TLS in the HT-Drude bath is shown.
+Let us consider evolution of the initially excited TLS in the environments discussed in the previous section.
+In Fig.~\ref{fig:dm-evol-field} we show evolution of the excited state population in the stochastic field environment and in Fig.~\ref{fig:dm-evol-htdrude} we show the evolution in the HT-Drude bath environment for different frequency cutoffs and coupling strengths.
+In Fig.~\ref{fig:dm-evol-htdrude-field} the impact of the stochastic field on evolution of the TLS in the HT-Drude bath is shown.

-One specific feature of the evolution is the presence of rapidly vanishing oscillations, which are more evident for the RWA interaction (\ref{HIB-RWA}) with the bath environment (the field is off) and for interaction with the stochastic field environment (the bath is absent), which coupling type resembles the RWA-type coupling with the bath.
-These oscillations could also be found for the non-RWA coupling with the bath (\ref{HIB-non-rwa}), but they are absent if the Markovian approximation (\ref{markovian-me}) is applied.
-The oscillations are the distinctive feature of non-Markovian evolution and have a clear relation to the Rabi oscillations.
-Their amplitude should depend on the distance between the peak of the environment spectral density and the TLS resonance frequency.
-For high frequency cut-offs there are no significant oscillations, because the peak is located too far from the resonance frequency.
-It is also applicable to the Markovian approximation, because it implicitly implies interaction with a continuum of modes, which corresponds to large frequency cut-offs.
+One specific feature of the evolution is the presence of rapidly vanishing oscillations.
+The oscillations are more noticeable for interaction with the bath environment in the RWA approximation (\ref{HIB-RWA}) and for interaction with the stochastic field environment.
+These oscillations can also be found for the non-RWA coupling with the bath (\ref{HIB-non-rwa}), but they are absent if the Markovian approximation (\ref{markovian-me}) is applied.
+The oscillations are a distinctive feature of a non-Markovian evolution and have a clear relation to the Rabi oscillations.
+The amplitude of the oscillations depends on the distance between the peak of the environment spectral density and the TLS resonance frequency.
+If the distance is large, there are no significant oscillations.
+It is the case of large frequency cutoffs and also of the Markovian approximation, because it implies interaction with a continuum of modes, which corresponds to large frequency cutoffs.